 for a Healthier Fairfax in 2015 and is composed of three

-working groups: food access, community gardens and food
+working groups: food access, urban agriculture (formerly community

 Vision: A vibrant food